- Basic information

 Doctor's clinic

-The spinal unit includes a specialist medical clinic, which provides outpatient care for patients with spinal cord lesions and their dispensary care.
+The spinal unit includes a specialist medical clinic, which provides outpatient care for patients with spinal cord injuries and their dispensary.

-The outpatient clinic provides dispensary and supraconsiliary care for patients with chronic spinal cord injury, focusing on the specific difficulties of these patients, but does not aim to replace regular check-ups by general practitioners and outpatient specialists.
-The outpatient examination lasts approximately 60 minutes.
+The outpatient clinic provides dispensary and supraconciliar care for patients in the chronic phase of spinal cord injury, focusing on the specific problems of these patients, but does not aim to replace regular examinations by general practitioners and outpatient specialists.
+The outpatient examination takes approximately 60 minutes.

 In the event that you travel to us by ambulance, we will issue an order for the return journey to our department after the examination.